decoles/MinecraftOpenCV-AutoController/README.md

 # MinecraftOpenCV-AutoController
-An auto-controller for Minecraft utilizing OpenCV.
-Features modes like, avoidance, running, harvesting, mining, and guarding using trained yolov5s models.
+An auto-controller for Minecraft utilizing OpenCV & OpenCV's Deep Nerual Network Module.
+Features modes like, avoidance, running, harvesting, mining, and guarding.
+Detections utilized by trained YoloV5s models converted to ONNX.

 # Features
 The program provides some neat features such as...